-The best-known international energy standard, ISO 50001, has been reviewed in 2018 for the first time since its creation in 2011.
-To save you having to read it again in full, here is a summary of all you need to know about the new ISO 50001:2018 standard.
+The best-known international energy standard, ISO 50001, was reviewed in 2018 for the first time since its creation in 2011.
+To save you having to read it again in full, here is a summary of all you need to know about the ISO 50001:2018 standard.

 The purpose of Standard ISO 50001

 Organisations are in favour of improving their energy consumption management in order to reduce overhead costs.
 So the best option for your organisation is to implement energy efficiency management policies.

 The question is… which standards do businesses follow in order to do that?

 This business need gave rise to the creation of the ISO 50001 Energy Management System certification in 2011.

 Quite a few years have passed since it was first published and like all ISO standards, it needed a review to adapt it to new technologies, regulatory measures and current circumstances.